Skylark0924/Skylark0924.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm a 3rd year Ph.D. student at The Chinese University of Hong Kong (CUHK).
 I received an academic master degree from Shanghai Jiao Tong University (SJTU).
-My work lies in the intersection between robotics and AI, with a focus on reinforcement learning for motion control of humanoid robots.
+My work lies in the intersection between **Robotics** and **AI**, with a focus on **human-level domestic service manipulation skill for humanoid robots**.
 I was previously an intern at Huawei 2012 Lab.